Things To Do Cultural Attractions

 A quintessential New England town — with world class museums, classic covered bridges, and classic Vermont Inns, Bennington Vermont has all of the makings of a perfect Vermont vacation.

-NOTE: Some favorite Bennington cultural attractions are re-opening in July — with safety protocols in place.
+NOTE: Some favorite Bennington cultural attractions have reopened; others continue to reopen — with safety protocols in place.
 Please check individual websites for details

 This is an old car hobby museum housed in an old-fashioned, full service Sunoco station.
 Featuring a huge collection of automative items including models, pedal cars, and artwork, as well as fun reproduction signs.
 Grab a cup of coffee at our cafe while you get a fill up and window wash.
 Be sure to catch one of the summer weekly cruise-ins, featuring an interesting assortment of vintage cars on Thursday evenings!